General Data Protection Regulation 2016/679 (GDPR)

 WHAT THE COMPANIES MUST DO?

 With new obligations on such matters as data subject consent, data anonymization, breach notification, trans-border data transfers, and appointment of Data Protection Officer (DPO), to name a few, the GDPR requires companies handling EU citizens’ data to undertake major operational reform.

 Our company is specialized in information security and has a holistic approach to the GDPR compliance of companies that collect, maintain and process personal data.
-The approach contains assessment services, implementation of technological countermeasures and security systems monitoring on 24 hour basis.
+The approach contains assessment services, implementation of technological measures and monitoring of security systems on 24 hour basis.

 To understand the terms of the regulation, you can see the definitions of GPRS.